kmelendez123/beautiful-jekyll/aboutme.md

 ---
 layout: page
+title: About Kevin Melendez
-title: About me
+meta-title: About me
-subtitle: Obligatory Quote: "A key to success is playing the hand you were dealt like it was the hand you wanted"
+subtitle: Obligatory Quote - "A key to success is playing the hand you were dealt like it was the hand you wanted"
 ---

 Hello again!